Purely quantum memory in closed systems observed via imperfect measurements

 In considering imperfect observations we define two mesostates $A = \{2j\}_{j = 0}^{N/2-1}$ and $B = \{2j + 1\}_{j = 0}^{N/2-1}$ (see Fig.~\ref{fig:esquema}d for $N=4$).
 This choice is based on real applications in quantum metrology \cite{Pechal2021Nov} and computation \cite{Briegel2009Jan}.
-In Appendix \ref{app:boundary chain} we discuss that these mesostate configurations appear naturally in qubit chains under local measurements.
+In the last part of the paper, and also in Appendix \ref{app:boundary chain}, we discuss that these mesostate configurations appear naturally in qubit chains under local measurements.
 We have for any $N\ge 4$